khuonghoanghuy/JS-Engine/README.md

 JS Engine have some secret you can find them in the game!

-`I like to commit so there will have alot none add game commit :)`
+`I like to commit so there will have alot nonsense commit was added :)`